gregyjames/notion_todoist_syncer/README.md

 </tr>
 </table>

-A self-hosted bidirectional Syncer for Notion and Todoist because screw paying for Zapier, IFTTT, and 2Sync.
+A self-hosted bidirectional sync tool for Notion and Todoist to eliminate the need for paid services like Zapier, IFTTT, and 2Sync.
+This solution was designed for personal use, combining my preference for Notion's powerful database capabilities with Todoist's ease of use for task management.
+By simplifying the process, I no longer need to navigate Notion's interface just to add a new task, streamlining my workflow effectively.

 ## Setup
 ### config.json